By , JD; and , JD, JD, MEM;

 Shippers of pesticides for some specific testing purposes from which users do not expect benefit from their use.

 Defenses to 12(a)(2).
-For 12(a)(2) liabilities, the primary defense is in (a)(2)(F): while it is unlawful to sell a restricted use pesticide for purposes other than prescribed under Section 3(d) (the restricted use requirements), it is lawful to sell a restricted use pesticide to a noncertified applicator if a certified applicator will apply the pesticide.
+For 12(a)(2) liabilities, the primary defense is in (a)(2)(F): While it is unlawful to sell a restricted use pesticide for purposes other than prescribed under Section 3(d) (the restricted use requirements), it is lawful to sell a restricted use pesticide to a noncertified applicator if a certified applicator will apply the pesticide.

 Follow-On Registration Issues

 Another common issue under FIFRA is the use of prior applicant environmental, health, and safety data by later applicants of the same or similar product.
-As a general matter, a ten-year exclusive-use period applies for those data that are submitted to support the initial registration of a product containing a new active ingredient.
+As a general matter, a 10-year exclusive-use period applies for those data that are submitted to support the initial registration of a product containing a new active ingredient.
 No other applicants may rely on the supplied data during that time.
 Under certain scenarios, the exclusive-use period may be extended.
 After the expiration of the exclusive-use period, there is an additional 15-year period where the data submitter is entitled to compensation rights for data.
 The “follow-on” or “me-to” applicant is allowed to use prior data under the law if they provide the data submitter with an offer to pay compensation.
 FIFRA provides that the terms and amount of compensation may be fixed by agreement between the original data submitter and the applicant or, failing such agreement, by binding arbitration.
 An arbitration decision regarding compensation is final and is only reviewable in court for fraud, misrepresentation, or misconduct.
 The burden is on the claimant, or party claiming compensation is due, to establish the “amount of compensation that respondent should pay,” by a preponderance of the evidence.

 Emergency Planning and Community Right-To-Know Act (EPCRA)